sanity-io/sanity-plugin-monkeylearn-pane/README.md

 The `.options()` configuration works as follows:

-- `apiKey` (string, required) An API Key from [MonkeyLearn](https://monkeylearn.com/). **Note:** This will bundle your key into the Sanity Studio Client.
-Currently only safe to use on a Private Repository
 - `extractors` ([string], required) The ID's of the [Text Extractors](https://monkeylearn.com/text-extractors/) you want to produce reports for.
 - `field` (string, required) A [dot-notated string](https://www.npmjs.com/package/dlv) from the document object to a field containing the Portable Text array.
 - `displayComponent` (React Component, optional) A custom Component for handling the report from each text extraction.
 You will need to BYO a Component that will accept the Document ID and Report as props, so that it can do something fancy like generating `tag` documents and sending a `patch` to the currently edited document.